IbrahimElshafey/LocalResumableFunction/README.md

 Business functions/methods must not call each other directly.
 For example, the method that submits a user request should not call the manager approval method directly.
 A traditional solution is to create Pub/Sub services that enable the system to be loosely coupled.
 However, if we used Pub/Sub loosely coupled services, it would be hard to trace what happened without implementing a complex architecture.

 This project aims to solve the above problems by using resumable functions.
 Resumable functions are functions that can be paused and resumed later.
 This allows us to write code that reflects the business requirements without sacrificing readability.
-It makes it easier to write distributed systems that are easy to understood when reading the source code.
+It makes it easier to write distributed systems/SOA/Micro Services that are easy to understood when reading the source code.

 This project makes resumable functions a reality.